Hiroki Kuroda's Honor - The Samurai Pitcher Who Returned from MLB to Hiroshima

 From Hiroshima Ace to MLB

-Hiroki Kuroda joined Hiroshima as a 2nd-round 1997 pick, becoming ace with 15 wins in 2005.
+Hiroki Kuroda was a 2nd-round pick in the 1996 draft and joined Hiroshima in 1997, becoming ace with 15 wins in 2005.
 Eleven Hiroshima seasons produced 103 wins, 89 losses, 3.69 ERA.
 He signed with the LA Dodgers via FA in 2008, immediately joining the rotation with 9 wins in 2008 and 8 in 2009.
 A 2012 Yankees transfer yielded 16 wins in 2012 and 11 in 2013.
 Seven MLB seasons totaled 79 wins, 79 losses, 3.45 ERA - consistently solid production.

-The Man Who Declined $20 Million
+The Man Who Declined a Fortune

 Post-Return Performance